itsxallwater/DonovanVsDevin/README.md

 5. PERhaps look at other stats.
 6. Turn these damn TODOs into Issues.
 7. Maybe use Vue for this?
 I don't know, I love it so why not.
 Am I helping?
+8. Ricky Rubio played with Donovan and now he's gonna play with Devin.
+Maybe he is interesting to add into the mix?!?